eed3si9n/herding-cats/docs/07/c.md

 ### Validated datatype

-There's another data structure in Cats that we can use in place of `Either` called [Validated][ValidatedSource]:
+There's another datatype in Cats that we can use in place of `Either` called [Validated][ValidatedSource]:

 ```scala
 sealed abstract class Validated[+E, +A] extends Product with Serializable {